canutoth/Little-Pirate-Guy/README.md

-# Little pirate guy

-Platform game made with Python inspired on the Mario series.
+Little Pirate Guy is a platform game made with Python Pygame library inspired on the Mario series.